 1. We take care of all operational aspects

 SkyNRG sources SAF and takes care of the entire downstream supply chain.
 We make sure that the SAF is blended and certified to conventional jet fuel specifications and delivered as a “drop-in fuel” to your aircraft in a safe and sound way.
 We always provide full traceability documentation so you can trace back your SAF to its origin.
 To ensure we can get your product to any location you like and to guarantee safety, quality, and optimized operations we have a partnership with Shell Aviation.

 2. We guarantee sustainability

 SkyNRG has its operations RSB certified and is structurally advised by an independent Sustainability Board.
 We always provide a sustainability report as part of the full traceability documentation for the SAF we supply.

 3. We help to co-fund the premium

 We help to make SAF affordable by effective co-funding combined with unique marketing.
-Examples are the KLM Corporate BioFuel Programme, the Fly Green Fund, New Customer Program, government incentives and airport support.
+Examples are Board Now, KLM Corporate BioFuel Programme, Fly Green Fund, government incentives, and airport support.

 4. Supply chain development

 We can work with you to develop a dedicated, commercial-scale regional SAF supply chain.
 See our page Direct Supply Lines (DSL) for more information.

 If you want to find out how SAF can benefit your airline and how we can work together to make the aviation industry more sustainable, please contact Eline.